Npikeulg/ACTE/docs/README.md

 ## Getting Started

 A copy of this program can be obtained, with this readme file, from Github.
-After downloading, the user should modify the supercomputer requirements
+After downloading, the user should modify the supercomputer requirements and point the script to the vasp and tdep executables.

+A more detailed description of what is needed to run this script is found in the user manual.
+See [USER_MANUAL.pdf](USER_MANUAL.pdf) for additional details.

 ### Prerequisites